AFoggs/home-pi/readme.md

 ## Remote Access - Terminal

 Unless you are using a linux machine as your primary one, I recommend [**PuTTY**](https://www.putty.org/).
 Don't expose your raspberry pi to the network by opening another port.
-Instead,
+Instead, connect to the VPN and utilize PuTTY from there, so do take note of the ip address of your raspberry pi.

 ## Updates